Sienci-Labs/Resources/test-doc-3.md

     - write a title and excerpt for what the content of the page will be
     - the excerpt shouldn't be over 160 characters
     - set the knowledge base, section (cat), and tags (these will all be lower-case URLs)
-    - write the KBName which is similar to the knowledge base but capitalized
+    - write the KBName which is the normal, capitalized version of the knowledge base
     - based on the menu location of the page, set a post date between the post dates of the surrounding pages
     - choose a featured image
     - doing all this, the above text should stay *bolded*